legislated/legislated-web/HACKING.md

 ## Hosting / Deployment [↑](#table-of-contents)

 The application is hosted on [Heroku](https://dashboard.heroku.com/apps/legislated).
-We practice continuous deployment.
 When a commit is pushed to master, it is automatically deployed to our staging server.
 When a commit is pushed to production, it is automatically deployed to our production server.

-You can interface with the remote apps, their database's, etc. by installing the Heroku [toolbelt](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
+You can interface with the remote apps, their databases, etc. by installing the Heroku [toolbelt](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
 However, in order to access our app, you'll need to ask somebody to make you a collaborator.

 Once that's set up, you can connect a Rails console to explore the Heroku app's data: